Skip to content

 Benefits of winding down and ‘switching off’

-Often we arrive home after a long day only to continue with work, finishing off that ‘one last task’ and routinely scanning our inbox or ruminating on the day.
-According to research, the mere expectation of checking work emails after hours can cause anxiety.
-It’s worth checking in with yourself because another study shows taking the time to properly decompress can reduce long-term stress, and free you up to focus on the things that are most important to you.
+Often, we arrive home after a long day only to continue with work, finishing off that ‘one last task’ or routinely checking our inbox.
+According to research, the mere expectation of checking work emails after hours can cause emotional exhaustion.
+It’s worth checking in with yourself because another study shows taking the time to properly decompress can improve emotional wellbeing, freeing you up to focus on the things that are most important to you.

 We spoke with Dr Gina Cleo, a habit-change specialist, for a list of ways to wind down.